 Personality-Driven TikTok Marketing Strategy

 Many organizations have handed their brand reins over to individual creators, letting their unique personalities drive the content while weaving in the brand’s message in a nuanced or not-so-nuanced way.
 This approach works well for brands seeking to truly humanize themselves and make their message more relatable to TikTok’s younger audience.
 Using a brand representative enables this single power user to master the platform and really live the brand.
 It’s important to make sure that person is truly an embodiment of your brand and its personality because a single individual can’t run your brand’s TikTok forever.

 Even before COVID-19 required us to practice social distancing, The Washington Post has been earning engagement on TikTok by letting its representative Dave Jorgenson be its TikTok agent.
 While he is the lead actor, the newspaper and its daily stories drive the narrative.
 Jorgenson knows how to take stories the Post wants to tell and translate them for the TikTok audience.

 Meanwhile, the Carnegie Museum of Natural History has built an audience of over 120,000 followers, mostly with videos featuring Tim Pearce, the head of the Section of Mollusks at the museum.
 Pearce’s dry delivery of snail jokes and factoids, in videos dressed up with fun TikTok effects, lets the museum deliver educational content in a funny, entertaining way.
 With TikTok videos earning hundreds of thousands of views, the museum finds great success by turning their staff member into a star.
 What better way to put a face on the brand than an actual face of an employee of the brand?

-Download our new TikTok guide to get insights into brand strategy and best practices on this fast-rising social platform.
+Download our TikTok guide to get insights into strategy, fan engagement and best practices on this fast-rising social platform.

 Performance-Driven TikTok Marketing Strategy